Updated July 4, 2025

-Prior to my position in Bielefeld, I held a Lilburn Research Fellowship in New Zealand and lectured in philosophy at Victoria University of Wellington in New Zealand.
-Before that, I was a senior research fellow in the School of Philosophy and the ARC Centre of Excellence for the Dynamics of Language at the ANU, having completed an ANU postdoctoral fellowship.
+Prior to my position in Bielefeld, I held a Lilburn Research Fellowship in New Zealand and lectured in philosophy at Victoria University of Wellington.
+Before that, I was a senior research fellow in the School of Philosophy and the ARC Centre of Excellence for the Dynamics of Language at the ANU, having also completed an ANU postdoctoral fellowship.
 Along the way I also completed postdoc fellowships in the departments of philosophy at Florida International University (Miami, USA) and Mount Allison University (New Brunswick, Canada).
 I received my PhD in philosophy from Victoria University of Wellington and my MMus from the New Zealand School of Music.

-My main research interests are, broadly, philosophy of the sciences and arts, including from the angles of epistemology, metaphysics, and evolutionary theory.
-I have written on the evolution of musicality and language (and on cognitive/cultural evolution more generally); numerous topics in the philosophy of biology and archaeology; philosophy of music; gamelan music in New Zealand; and a few other things.
+I have written on the evolution of musicality and language (and cognitive/cultural evolution more generally); epistemology of evolutionary cognitive archaeology; topics in the philosophy of biology and archaeology; topics in the philosophy of music (and philosophy of art more generally); gamelan music in New Zealand; and several other topics.

 Edited Collections